These Colombian tamarind sweet balls are a traditional dessert from the Caribbean region of the country.

-These Bolas de Tamarindo are a traditional Colombian dessert and is a very simple recipe to make, requiring only two ingredients.
-These treats have a wonderful sweet and tart combination.
+These Bolas de Tamarindo are a Colombian dessert and is a very simple recipe to make, requiring only two ingredients.
+These tamarind sweet balls have a wonderful sweet and tart combination.
 If you like tamarind flavor, I’m sure you’ll love this dessert.

 - Remove the tamarind fruit from its shell, devein and break into small pieces.
 Add to a bowl and mix with 6 tablespoons of sugar, then mold into small balls.